 Giving, or arranging for, training or mentoring (whether for you or for other people)

 This could be training in particular pieces of equipment which you will be using, or an alteration to the standard workplace training to reflect your particular impairment.

 All workers are trained in the use of a particular machine.

 - slightly different or longer training for an employee with restricted hand or arm movements

 - training in additional software for a visually impaired person so that they can use a computer with speech output

 An employer provides training for workers on conducting meetings in a way that enables a Deaf staff member to participate effectively.

-The employer does not have to provide or modify equipment for personal purposes unconnected with your job, such as providing a wheelchair if you need one in any event but do not have one.
-This is because in this situation the disadvantages you are facing do not flow from things your employer has control over.
+The employer does not have to provide or modify equipment for personal purposes unconnected with your job, such as providing a wheelchair if you need one anyway but do not have one.

 A worker with restricted manual dexterity who was applying for promotion would be disadvantaged by a written test, so the employer gives that person an oral test instead.